 Proper Yard Care Tips

-- Leaves, grass clippings, soil, fertilizer, pesticides and other yard waste that is not properly collected can run off into storm drains during a rain event.
+Leaves, grass clippings, soil, fertilizer, pesticides and other yard waste that is not properly collected can run off into storm drains during a rain event.
 These pollutants can harm or kill aquatic life.
+Find out what to do with yard waste.

 S.W.I.M- Stormwater Inlet Marking